JeffersonLab/clas12-mcgen/README.md

 1. Satisfy the more detailed requirements described below

 ## Requirements
-> [!WARNING]
-> ***New, Upcoming Requirements in 2026***
-> 1. - `--ebeam #[.#]` must be accepted as a valid argument, and, if beam energy is a user configuration parameter for the generator, honored and used
-> 1. - `--docker` should set default kinematic parameters reasonably appropriate for standard CLAS12 acceptance, i.e., not send a bunch of electron down the beampipe
 1. C/C++/Fortran/python3, with a working GNU make or cmake build system compliant with GCC no less than 11
 1. The top level README file should contain:
    - The location of the executable(s) and any shared libraries produced and required at runtime